Lane Kenworthy, The Good Society

 DO WE NEED MORE TRUST?

 Trust may contribute to a variety of things we want, including a healthy economy, a healthy democracy, greater tolerance, stronger community, and more happiness.
 Do we need to reverse the decline in trust that has occurred over the past half century?

 That probably would be helpful, but I suspect the United States can do quite well going forward even if we don’t manage to increase generalized interpersonal trust.
 First, on some outcomes, such as economic security and health, we can do better by changing government policies, and doing so doesn’t require more trust.

 Second, some countries with lower trust do pretty well.
-Japan, the United Kingdom, Belgium, France, and several other nations have similar or lower levels of trust than the US (figure 3).
-These countries are successful in many respects, and superior to the US in some important ones.
+Japan, the United Kingdom, Belgium, France, and several other nations have similar or lower levels of trust than the United States (figure 3).
+These countries are successful in many respects, and superior to the US in some important ones.24

-Third, while trust has been decreasing over the past half century America and Americans have continued to move forward — not as much as we could and should have, but forward nonetheless.
+Third, though trust has been decreasing over the past half century, America and Americans have continued to move forward — not as much as we could and should have, but forward nonetheless.
 That suggests reason for optimism even if trust remains low or falls further.